srikanth-mk/wasmtex-playground/README.md

 **Compilation errors**:
 - Check the console output for detailed error messages
 - Ensure your LaTeX syntax is correct
-- Verify that all referenced images are uploaded
+- Verify that all referenced images are uploaded or available in default assets

 **PDF not displaying**:
 - Check browser console for JavaScript errors
 - Ensure the LaTeX compilation was successful (status 0 or 1)
 - Try refreshing the page

+**Default assets not loading**:
+- Ensure `default-assets.zip` exists in the same directory as `index.html`
+- Check the asset status indicator for error messages
+- Verify the ZIP file is not corrupted
+- Check browser console for detailed error logs

 ### Logs